August Birthstones: Peridot, Spinel and Sardonyx

 In the realm of metaphysics, Spinel is believed to provide clarity and enhance focus.
 While there is no empirical data to back these claims, many who practice crystal healing attest to its calming and protective effects.
 It is said to ground emotional energies, making it a popular choice for those seeking balance in stressful times.

-Sardonyx: Third August Birthstones
+Sardonyx: Third August Birthstone

 The August birthstone is very intriguing and has a storied past, including its very dramatic appearance.
 The stone is a layered type, alternately banded in reddish-brown, white, black, and even blue.
 Cultures around the world have prized it for their precious purposes.
 Sardonyx is said to be a stone of courage, protection, and strength.
 That makes it a meaningful choice for August-borns or anybody who loves its beauty and the symbolism connected to it.